 How we will protect this land

-SVT and the landowners have entered into an Option agreement by which SVT may purchase one of the two lots that make up the property for $465,000 (appraised value).
-If we are successful the landowners will donate the second parcel to us - essentially a half-price sale!
-The City of Framingham will hold a conservation restriction over the entire 52 acres.
+SVT and the landowners entered into an Option agreement by which SVT secured the right to purchase one of the two lots that make up the property for $465,000 (appraised value).
+The landowners also agreed to donate the second parcel to us - creating essentially a half-price sale!

 Once the fundraising campaign is complete, SVT will develop a small parking area on Wayside Inn Road, and will improve the trail system and install signage.

-The Ciy of Framingham received incredible and welcome news in March 2018 that its application to the state LAND (Local Acquisitions for Natural Diversity) grant program in 2017 will be funded, contrary to earlier news that there was not enough in the state's FY '18 budget for the project.
-This grant will provide $217,600 to the project cost.
-SVT must raise $265,000 privately to meet the remainder of the purchase price, to cover our transaction costs, and to set aside money in a permanent stewardship endownment to ensure the long-term care of the property.
+The Ciy of Framingham received incredible and welcome news in March 2018 that its application to the state LAND (Local Acquisitions for Natural Diversity) grant program in 2017 would be funded, contrary to earlier news that there was not enough in the state's FY '18 budget for the project.
+This grant provided $217,600 to the project cost and the City of Framingham now holds a conservation restriction over the property.
+SVT raised over $265,000 privately to meet the remainder of the purchase price, to cover our transaction costs, and to set aside money in a permanent stewardship endownment to ensure the long-term care of the property.
+We still have a bit more to raise to cover the considerable expenses incurred in undertaking a complicated transaction like this one.